zahoruiko/HW_Alg_221016-Java/README.md

-# Work with arrays with Java
+# Work with arrays in Java